 Building stuff and getting them work, the way we want, has always been sheer fun.
 While that being agreed, building stuff that could fly would defiantly pump a bit more anxiety among the hobbyists and hardware tinkerers.
 Yes!
 I am talking about Gliders, Helicopters, Planes and mainly multi-copters.
 Today it has become very easy to build one on your own due to the community support available online.
 One common thing with all the things that fly is that they use a BLDC motor, so what is this BLDC motor?
 Why do we need it to fly things?
 What is so special about it?
 How to buy the right motor and interface it with your controller?
 What is an ESC and why do we use it?
 If you have questions like these then this tutorial is your one stop solution.

-So basically in this tutorial we will control the speed of an A2212/13T Sensorless BLDC outrunner motor (the commonly used to build drones) with a 20A Electronic Speed Controller (ESC) using Arduino.
+So basically in this tutorial we will Control Brushless Motor with Arduino.
+Here A2212/13T Sensorless BLDC outrunner motor is used with a 20A Electronic Speed Controller (ESC).
+This motor is commonly used to build drones.

 - A2212/13T BLDC Motor